Split decomposition and graph-labelled trees: characterizations and fully-dynamic algorithms for totally decomposable graphs: Vertex-only fully-dynamic recognition algorithms

-Again the DH vertex insertion algorithm can easily specialized to get work on $3$-leaf powers.
-Thanks to Theorem~\ref{th:3-leaf-inc}, insertion of a pendant vertex $x$ neighbouring $y$ is restricted to the case where a leaf $y$ is attached to the centre of a star node.
+Again the DH vertex-insertion algorithm can be easily specialized to work on $3$-leaf powers.
+Thanks to Theorem~\ref{th:3-leaf-inc}, insertion of a pendant vertex $x$ neighboring $y$ is restricted to the case where a leaf $y$ is adjacent to a star node or the split tree has a unique node.
 This can be checked in $O(1)$ time.
 In the other cases, we just need to test whether the subtree $T(S)$ contains or not a partially accessible node.
 This only requires a search of $T(S)$ whose size is $O(|S|)$.
-Concerning the deletion algorithm, as $3$-leaf powers are hereditary graphs, we just apply the DH vertex deletion algorithm.
+Concerning the deletion algorithm, as $3$-leaf powers are hereditary graphs, we just apply the DH vertex-deletion algorithm.

-\begin{theorem} There exists a vertex fully dynamic recognition algorithm for connected $3$-leaf powers, maintaining the split tree, with complexity $O(d)$ per vertex insertion or deletion operation involving $d$ edges. \end{theorem}
+\begin{theorem} There exists a vertex fully dynamic recognition algorithm for connected $3$-leaf powers, maintaining the split tree, with complexity $O(d)$ per vertex-insertion or vertex-deletion operation involving $d$ edges. \end{theorem}

 Notice that since the family of $3$-leaf power is hereditary, this vertex incremental recognition algorithm also applies to static graph.
 The time complexity is linear as for the recognition algorithm proposed in~\cite{BL06}.
 Moreover our algorithm can be easily adapted to output the tree root when the input graph is a $3$-leaf power.